Bachelor of Science (BS) in Medical Laboratory Science

 Turn Your Love of Science into an In-Demand Career

 As a medical laboratory scientist, you’ll identify sources of disease and determine the validity of data that allows physicians to make their patient diagnosis.
-Whether it’s analyzing blood and tissue samples, matching blood types, looking for cellular abnormalities, or identifying parasites and bacteria, GMercyU’s BS in medical laboratory science degree program will help you make a difference in people’s lives through problem-solving in a clinical lab.
+Whether it’s analyzing blood and tissue samples, matching blood types, looking for cellular abnormalities, or identifying parasites and bacteria, GMercyU’s bachelor's degree (BS) in medical laboratory science will help you make a difference in people’s lives through problem-solving in a clinical lab.

 The GMercyU Difference